mne-tools/mne-python/doc/_includes/inverse.rst

    have, in general, different units of measure.
 For example, the MEG data are expressed in T or T/m whereas the unit of EEG is Volts.

-See :ref:`tut_compute_covariance` for example of noise covariance computation and whitening.
+See :ref:`tut-compute-covariance` for example of noise covariance computation and whitening.

 .. _cov_regularization_math: